zeta-chain/network-athens3/docs/steps.md

   - Use `Branch-Name-<YourName>` as the branch name for the new branch.
   - The pr should contain only `os_info.json` and `gentx-XX.json`.
 Use `git status` to check
   - If there is a file `network_files/config/genesis.json` do not commit it.This file can be deleted ,it is not required.The genesis being used will be provided by the coordinator.

+- NOTE : A backup us created for the existing zetacored folder under `~/.zetacored_old/zetacored-<timestamp>`.You can copy back keys etc if needed .